Hat Size Chart: Complete Guide (US, UK, EU, cm & inches)

 If your hats always pinch at the sides even in the correct size, your head is round, not big.
 That's a shape problem, not a sizing problem — and no chart will fix it.

-That's the gap Woolet was built to fill: frames engineered from the front width outward, starting at 158 mm and going up to 172 mm bespoke — for exactly the crowd that shops for hats in XL and XXL.
+That is the gap Woolet was built to fill: frames engineered from the front width outward, starting at 158 mm and going up to 162 mm bespoke — for exactly the crowd that shops for hats in XL and XXL.

 For the same crowd

-If your hat size is 7½ or larger, mainstream frames almost certainly pinch your temples.
-Woolet 007 and 009 ship at 158 mm front width, in Italian Mazzucchelli acetate.
+If your hat size is 7¼ or larger, mainstream frames are pinching your temples whether or not you have noticed.
+Woolet 007 and 009 ship at 158 mm front width, in Italian Mazzucchelli acetate, hand made in EU.

 Quick Reference: Common Conversions